Mohdtsf/Chatting-App-Using-Django/README.md

-Based on the provided GitHub repository, here's a comprehensive `README.md` file with instructions on how to set up and run the Chatting App using Django and WebSockets.

----

 # Chatting App Using Django

 This is a real-time chat application built with Django for the backend and WebSockets for real-time communication.